measty/tiatoolbox/README.md

 There are a few options for how annotations are displayed.
 You can change the colourmap used in the colormap field if you are colouring objects according to a continuous property (should be between 0-1) - by entering the text of a matplotlib cmap.
 The buttons 'filled', 'mpp', 'grid', respectively toggle between filled and outline only rendering of annotations, using mpp or baseline pixels as the scale for the plot, and showing a grid overlay.

+A filter can be applied to annotations using the filter box.
+For example, entering props\['score'\]>0.5 would show only annotations for which the 'score' property  is greater than 0.5.
+See the annotation store documentation on valid 'where' statements for more details.

 <p align="center">
   <img src="https://raw.githubusercontent.com/TissueImageAnalytics/tiatoolbox/develop/docs/tiatoolbox-logo.png">